 GTCCC Rep Felix Russo

 Our 35th Anniversary was celebrated by the digitization of the first 35 years of the journal, all copies of the E-mail Newsletter, and all News sheets issued to the end of of our 35th year.
 This activity was co-ordinated by Membership Secretary Wayne Gilbert.
+Editor Bob Lansdale provided valuable digital pdf files for the latter part of the period.

 This web site was established in April 1996 to further our objectives via the rapidly expanding influence of the world wide web.
 In 1999 we did a site wide face-lift.
 In September 2007 we began a going forward update to a new web design.
 On March 21st, 2011 we again updated the site, this time moving to a WordPress CMS to simplify updates and open the way for less technically demanding management of site content.